 While America is not one of the cheapest countries to live in and visit, Michigan is affordable for residents and tourists.

-If you are going to be visiting The Wolverine State (there is more than one nickname for Michigan) soon, then here are a few places worth visiting that are also budget-friendly.
+If you will be visiting The Wolverine State (there is more than one nickname for Michigan) soon, then here are a few places worth visiting that are also budget-friendly.

-This institute houses what is considered one of the finest public collections of art in the country.
+In 2023 the Detroit Institute of Arts was named the best art museum in the US by USA Today’s 10 Best Readers’ Choice contest.
+This institute houses what is considered one of the country’s finest public collections of art.
 You can view The Thinker by Auguste Rodin here, or at least one of the earliest versions he created.
-Rodin created 40 casts in total, one sold through Christie’s for $11 million.
+Rodin created 40 casts, one sold through Christie’s for $11 million.